glathoud/js.metaret/README.md

   return a;
 }
 ```
-into 100% standard JavaScript code that runs fast (function calls eliminated):
+into 100% standard JavaScript code that runs fast (no function call):

 ```
 function anonymous(a, b) {